 Note that, when used in video games, it's not enough for the character to just be able to run along ledges with ease.
 Traveling along the ledge has to actually be precarious, meaning that the distance is high enough to be lethal or extremely dangerous, or there is Plummet Perspective

 .
 Bonus points if the character's animations reflect their fear in being on such a dangerous ledge.

 when a character stands on a ledge to threaten suicide.
 Contrast No Escape but Down

 , where the heroes must jump into the unknown rather than get from Point A to Point B.

 Also compare Climb, Slip, Hang, Climb

 , Literal Cliff Hanger

 open/close all folders

-I Love Lucy: In "Lucy Meets Superman" Lucy dresses up as Superman for little Ricky's birthday party after promising that Superman would show up but then it looked like he might not.
-She crawls out on the ledge of the building to come in through the window but the "real" Superman note George Reeves from The Adventures of Supermandoes show up while she's out there.
+- I Love Lucy: In "Lucy Meets Superman" Lucy dresses up as Superman for little Ricky's birthday party after promising that Superman would show up but then it looked like he might not.
+She crawls out on the ledge of the building to come in through the window but the "real" Superman note does show up while she's out there.
 She gets her cape stuck on a drainpipe so she's stuck out there in the rain.
 Superman goes out on the ledge and helps her get unstuck.